43rd Annual Birmingham Audubon Mountain Workshop

 Together with our world-class faculty, you’ll enjoy a broad overview of the region’s natural and cultural history, with classes on animal ecology, stream biology, beginning and advanced bird identification, mammal identification, insect collection, geology, Native American culture, early Alabama architecture, canoeing, and much more.
 All classes are held either on the campus of Mentone’s historic Alpine Camp or in one of several natural areas located around Mentone and nearby Fort Payne.
 Students and faculty stay in the rustic cabins or lodges at Alpine Camp or at nearby DeSoto State Park, both nestled within a mountain landscape of open vistas and clear-running streams.

-For more information on this program, and how you can participate, please email the Program & Science Director.
+For more information on this program, and how you can participate, please email us.

 We hope to see you “up on the mountain” this spring!